Templated Anisotropic Analyses of the LISA Galactic Foreground: Methods

+\blip \ed{performs SGWB analyses by dividing the LISA datastream into segments of length $T_{\mathrm{seg}}=10^5$ s, and taking the short-time Fourier transform of each segment.
+The value of $T_{\mathrm{seg}}$ was chosen to exceed the autocorrellation timescale of LISA data in this frequency band ($\sim10^4$~s), while ensuring that the adiabatic approximation holds for the satellite's motion \cite{banagiri_mapping_2021}.
+It then} uses a variant of the multi-dimensional complex Gaussian likelihood \citep{adams_discriminating_2010} in terms of \ed{the piece-wise stationary} time- and frequency-dependent covariance matrix $C_{IJ}(\ed{f,t})$, where $t$ indexes the $t^{th}$ time segment and $f$ the $f^{th}$ frequency bin: \begin{widetext}

 \end{widetext} where $\tilde{d}_I$ is the Fourier-domain data in channel I, and $\{I,J\}$ index over the three LISA Time Domain Interferometry (TDI) channels \citep{tinto_time-delay_2020}.
-As this work considers a rigid, equal-armed LISA constellation, we use the XYZ TDI channels for all results, although the analysis can be straightforwardly extended to the unequal-arm case with the 2\textsuperscript{nd}-generation AET TDI channels \citep{tinto_second-generation_2023}.
-The entries of the covariance matrix $C_{IJ}(t,f)$ are defined such that
+As this work considers a rigid, equal-armed LISA constellation, we use the XYZ TDI channels for all results, although the analysis can be straightforwardly extended to the unequal-arm case with the 2\textsuperscript{nd}-generation AET TDI channels \citep{tinto_second-generation_2023}. \ed{This formulation necessarily assumes independence across time-segments, thereby allowing us to multiply the individual Whittle likelihoods of all segments together to arrive at the full joint likelihood.} The entries of the covariance matrix $C_{IJ}(\ed{f,t})$ are defined such that